Telangana RTC strike: Will temporarily drop merger demand, say

 Alleging that the Telangana government was misleading the public and the courts, the agitating TSRTC employees on Thursday said they were willing to drop their main demand of merger of the corporation with the transport department, for time being.
 "When talks were held earlier we had indicated that we were willing to drop some demands.
 However, the government kept sending messages that the employees were adamant on their demands.
 So the JAC decided to temporarily drop the merger demand.

 Now the Government should hold discussions on other demands," Ashwathama Reddy leader of the RTC unions said.
-"The government is misleading the court and public also..." he said.
+"The government is misleading the court and pubic also." he said.

 He urged the state government to fulfill their lawful demands, lest the strike would be intensified.
 Finding fault with the K Chandrasekhar Rao-led government's move to privatise some of the routes, the union leader said it would cause escalation of ticket prices and lead to job losses.